Categorical absorptions of singularities and degenerations: Absorption of singularities for nodal varieties

-The condition~\eqref{eq:3-cei-restricted-to-ej} is subtle in general, but in the case of a single node, it simplifies.
+Condition~\eqref{eq:3-cei-restricted-to-ej} is subtle in general, but in the case of a single node, it simplifies.

 \begin{corollary} Let~$X$ be a projective threefold with~$\rH^i(X, \cO_X) = 0$ for~$i > 0$ and a single node.
-Assume~$X$ is maximally nonfactorial.
+Assume that~$X$ is maximally nonfactorial.
 Then~$\Db(X)$ contains a categorical ordinary double point subcategory~\mbox{$\cP \subset \Db(X)$} which provides a universal deformation absorption of singularities for~$X$. \end{corollary}

-\begin{proof} Since~$X$ is maximally nonfactorial, Proposition~\ref{prop:mnf} ensures the existence of a projective small resolution~$\hX \to X$.
-Let~$C \subset \tX$ be its exceptional curve.
-Then Lemma~\ref{lem:mnf-resol} shows that there is a divisor~\mbox{$D \in \Pic(\hX)$} such that~$D \cdot C = 1$.
-Therefore, Theorem~\ref{thm:threefolds} applied to the exceptional line bundle~$\cE = \cO(D)$ implies the corollary. \end{proof}
+\begin{proof} Since~$X$ is a maximally nonfactorial threefold, Proposition~\ref{prop:mnf} ensures the existence of a projective small resolution~$\hX \to X$.
+Let~$C \subset \hX$ be its exceptional curve.
+Then Lemma~\ref{lem:mnf-resol} shows that there is a divisor class~\mbox{$D \in \Pic(\hX)$} such that~$D \cdot C = 1$.
+Therefore, Theorem~\ref{thm:threefolds} applied to the exceptional line bundle~$\cE = \cO_{\hX}(D)$ implies the corollary. \end{proof}

-In the rest of this section we discuss del Pezzo threefolds.
-In this case, using Proposition~\ref{prop:obstruction123} and~\cite[Example~3.13]{Kalck-Pavic-Shinder}, it is easy to see that nodal complete intersections and double covers do not admit absorption.
+In the rest of this section we discuss del Pezzo threefolds over an algebraically closed field $\kk$ of characteristic zero.
+In this case a combination of Proposition~\ref{prop:obstruction123} with~\cite[Theorem~1.1]{Pavic-Shinder-delPezzo} proves that nodal del Pezzo threefolds of degree~$d \le 4$ do not admit absorption by categorical ordinary double points.
 Therefore, we concentrate on the case of quintic del Pezzo threefolds.
 Similar results in terms of Kawamata decompositions have been obtained by~\cite{Fei-delPezzo} and~\cite{Pavic-Shinder-delPezzo}.